-It's critical that we help communities address tensions and prevent marginalised populations from being exploited and participating in destructive behaviours.
+We help communities gain the skills needed to address tensions, and prevent marginalised populations from being exploited and participating in destructive behaviours.
 At the same time, we respond to immediate humanitarian needs of households affected by conflict through emergency assistance.
-We particularly focus on supporting young women, so they can participate in and contribute equally to their country in positive ways.
+We help communities to recover by helping to revitalise local markets and supplying farmers with seeds and tools.
+And we particularly focus on supporting young women, so they have better opportunities to positively impact their communities and country.

 Afghanistan, Colombia, DR Congo, Indonesia, Nigeria, Syria, Yemen: 7 crises we're watching in 2019

 Yemen, Nigeria, Colombia and beyond — here are the top crises we're keeping an eye on in 2019.